FAQs on Engineers’ Choice Awards

 Q: What happens when my product is named a “Finalist”?

 A: All Finalists are notified of their status via email from the Control Engineering team at least one month prior to the Finalist announcement on www.controleng.com.
 All Finalists get additional exposure through subscriber and reader voting.
 All Finalists receive a Finalist logo (EPS and JPG formats) and will be listed online at www.controleng.com.
 In October’s monthly edition, e-newsletters, and online, qualified subscribers will be encouraged to review and vote on the Finalists.
 Leading vote-receivers among subscribers get an Engineers’ Choice award; runner-ups get an Honorable Mention plaque; each receive an appropriate logo (EPS and JPG formats) to use in association with the product.

 Q: Who is allowed to vote in the competition?

-A: Voting is only open to qualified print and/or digital subscribers of Control Engineering brand products (i.e. magazine, e-newsletters, etc.).
+A: Voting is strictly limited to qualified print and/or digital subscribers of Control Engineering brand products (i.e. magazine, e-newsletters, etc.).
 Only one vote per subscriber will be counted towards the final tally.
-Employees of product manufacturers with a finalist in the 2018 program and their properties, agencies, vendors, and representatives are not eligible to vote, hence any votes received from these parties will not be counted toward the final tally.
+Employees of product manufacturers with a finalist in the 2019 program and their properties, agencies, vendors, and representatives are not eligible to vote, hence any votes received from these parties will not be counted toward the final tally.

 Q: How many individuals vote in the competition?